IMOV Launches the Largest Integrated Wellness Community in the World, Followed by a Listing on BitMart

-LONDON, UNITED KINGDOM, July 14, 2022 (GLOBE NEWSWIRE) -- IMOV, the first-ever crypto-backed fitness app with inbuilt Game-Fi and Social-Fi elements, has launched a fitness app for people of all ages and abilities.
+London, July 15, 2022 (GLOBE NEWSWIRE) -- IMOV, the first-ever crypto-backed fitness app with inbuilt Game-Fi and Social-Fi elements, has launched a fitness app for people of all ages and abilities.

 According to the company, IMOV aims to encourage millions to lead healthier lifestyles, connect users to Web3.0, and combat climate change.
 In addition to fostering user-generated content, it leverages its Social-Fi aspect to build a stable platform.